> Creating ISO images

 packages from the build repo (those are expected to be found in

-).
+$THOME/pkgs).
 If you don't want to build them yourself, then

-look at zap copy-package-repo
+look at zap copy-package-repo.

-Constructing an ISO needs quite a lot of things in place, so you will a dry run to validate things.
+Constructing an ISO needs quite a lot of things in place, so you will perform a dry run to validate things.

-cd $THOME/tribblix-build ./make-dist -R 36 -N ./make-dist -R 36 -N minimal
+cd $THOME/tribblix-build ./make-dist -R 38 -N ./make-dist -R 38 -N minimal

 Or for omnitribblix, it's:

-cd $THOME/tribblix-build ./make-lx-dist -R 36 -N ./make-lx-dist -R 36 -N minimal
+cd $THOME/tribblix-build ./make-lx-dist -R 38 -N ./make-lx-dist -R 38 -N minimal

-flag is for a dry-run.
+The -N flag is for a dry-run.

-flag specifies the release, which tells it which
+The -R flag specifies the release, which tells it which

 illumos and release packages to include.
 It will always use the most